 The Agency has no direct taxing power.
 The agency receives property taxes based upon the increase in assessed value of property caused by construction and growth in valuation since the base year.
 All taxing districts within the tax allocation area receive property tax revenue from their respective tax rate at the base year's assessed value.
-The assessed property values of the Alturas Technology Park District and Legacy Crossing District in the base years were \$6,478,723 and \$47,710,183, respectively.
+The assessed property value of the Legacy Crossing District in the base years was \$47,710,183.
 Each year since the base year, the assessed valuation has grown due to new construction, remodeling, or growth in value.

-The increased valuation since the base years and their related property tax increment is listed as follows:
+The increased valuation since the base year and the related property tax increment is listed as follows: